markfinger/js-host/README.md

 Services are functions which accept two arguments, `data` and `cb`.

-`data` is the deserialized body of the incoming request.
+`data` is an object containing the deserialized body of the request.

-`cb` is a function which should be called once the service has completed.
-The function will assume that the first argument indicates an error, and the second argument indicates success.
+`cb` is a function which should be called once the service has completed. `cb` assumes that the first argument indicates an error, and the second argument indicates success.

 ### Handling errors